igrep/hyperapp-nested-component/README.md

 })
 ```

-Because `Child.map` returns `ElementVNode<Child>`, while parent's `view` function returns `ElementVNode<Parent>` since the event handlers passed to `h` function (`UpdateChild` and `UpdateParent`) are for different models.
-In addition to the type mismatch, this example lacks essential information: **To which `Child` (`child1`?
-Or `child2`?) hyperapp applies the action dispatched from the `Child` components**.
+Because `Child.map` returns `ElementVNode<Child>`, while parent's `view` function returns `ElementVNode<Parent>` since the event handlers passed to `h` function (`UpdateChild` and `UpdateParent`) dispatch actions for different models.
+And in addition to the type mismatch, the `view` function of `Parent` lacks essential information: **To which `Child` of `Parent` hyperapp applies actions dispatched from the `Child` components** (i.e. `child1`? or `child2`?).

 ## Solution

 In Elm, we usually use `Html.map` to convert child components' `Msg` into their parents' (see the [original example](https://github.com/afcastano/elm-nested-component-communication) for details).
-But hyperapp doesn't have such a function.
+But hyperapp doesn't provide such a function.
 [I once implemented such a function](https://github.com/igrep/hyperapp-nested-component/blob/fd202ebd3174389cb7e957c6bf88b8963a01b984/index.ts#L7-L142), but I found I shouldn't propose this change to keep hyperapp simple.
-Instead of the `Html.map` equivalent, I adopted simpler (but with more boilerplate) way:
+Instead of the `Html.map` equivalent, I adopted a simpler (but with more boilerplate) way:

 child.ts: